lx324310/soc_design_tools_install/README.md

 advance debug bridge install

 #OR1ksim install
-OR1Ksim is a simulator of openrisc,you can build you own OR1200 or SOC based on OR1200
+OR1Ksim is a simulator of openrisc,you can build you own OR1200 or SOC based on OR1200 (Pay attention,Before you install GNU toolchain you must install or1ksim)

-1、build a working directory

-  $cd ~

-  $mkdir openrisc-tool

-2、Getting the Repo and config
+1、Getting the Repo and config

   $cd openrisc-tool

   $git clone https://github.com/lx324310/OR1Ksim.git or1ksim